ak146/FunnyBlog2.0/_posts/2023-11-2-CSP_Practice_Test_Corrections_IPYNB_2_.md

 - open standards?
 - 45: I dont understand the notation

+## FOR NEXT TIME
+- I need to slow down and read the questions.
+- I need to learn encryption again.
+- I need to draw out the code thats being displayed so I can show how the pseudo code great.

 <h3>Question 1</h3>

 The code segment below is intended to swap the values of the variables first and second using a temporary variable, temp.